18F/development-guide/_guide/_pages/index.md

 ## How we classify best practices

-These documents are structured by topic; under each, we include "Requirement", "Standard", "Default", "Suggestion", and "Caution".
+These documents are structured by topic; under several topics we indicate "Requirement", "Standard", "Default", "Suggestion", and "Caution".

 {%include components/tag-requirement.html %} indicates practices that *must* be done for